-Technical Communications (CTTC) Certificate
+Technical Communications (CTTC) Certificate Program Effective Term: Fall 2015

 As a fast-track program for career changers or a foundational program for first time professionals, this program provides the knowledge and skills necessary for writing end-user documentation such as printed manuals and online help systems.
 Using the Adobe Technical Communication Suite, the student will develop skill in audience analysis; tutorial, procedure, and reference guide writing; project management; document design; and usability testing.
 Designed to provide the student with practical and theoretical principles of technical communication, the program prepares students for employment in a wide variety of opportunities in the field.
 To this end, students will also learn how to conduct a formal job search and create professional portfolios to better compete for jobs.
-Those without previous college experience can use this certificate to seek work as interns and in co-op positions in technical communication.
+Those without previous college experience can use this certificate to seek work as interns and in co-op positions in technical communication while pursuing the Associate in Arts Degree in Technical Communication.